crcn/structr.js/README.md

 		}
 	});

-* Always wrap methods / properties in single, or double quotes.
+* Wrap methods / properties in single, or double quotes.